ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Write a Flask Backend Endpoint for Notifications
 :white_check_mark: DONE.
-I didn't have any problem with Andrews video, I completed completed this point with his instructions in the video.
+I didn't have any problem with Andrews video, I completed this point with his instructions in the video.

 As the backend API is running with `python` and its library `Flask`, we need first to create the route for notifications webpage.
 This is done in the file `app.py` which is located in `/workspace/aws-bootcamp-cruddur-2023/backend-flask`.

 In the file previously mentioned, we have to add this piece of code which basically redirects the `GET` queries with the path `/api/activities/notifications` in the URL to the service `NotificattionsActivities.run()`.
-Alse we import the library service `services.notificattions_activities` which allow the use of the service:
+Also we import the library service `services.notificattions_activities` which allow the use of the service:

 ```py
 from services.notificattions_activities import *